Asymptotic behavior of the pressure function for H\"older potentials: Introduction

 To prove the two theorems we estimate the gap functions $g_\infty$ and $g_t$ from below by building a new invariant measure $\mu'$ starting from $\mu_\infty$ (for Theorem \ref{thm:gap_at_infinity}) or $\mu_{t}$ (for Theorem \ref{thm:strictconv}) using ``coupling and splicing" techniques described in \cite{AQcutsplice}.
 A general construction of this kind is carried out in Section \ref{sec:CoupleSplice}.
 The objective is to increase the entropy of $\mu'$ compared to $\mu_\infty$(or $\mu_t$) while controlling the decrease in the value of the integral of $\phi$.
 In Section \ref{sec:main_proofs} we verify that the measure $\mu'$ can be constructed in such a way that the gain in entropy exceeds the drop in the integral ensuring that the quantity $h_T(\mu')+t\int\phi\,d\mu'$ is above the asymptote (or the tangent line) to the pressure function by the required amount.

 In Section \ref{sec:slow_conv} we prove Theorem \ref{thm:large_gap}.
 We show that one can find a potential $\phi$ whose pressure function approaches its asymptote as slowly as desired.
 The idea of the proof is to define $\phi$ in terms of the distance to a carefully chosen subshift of $X$.
-We mimic the Rothstein shift \cite{Rothstein}, whose complexity is slightly below exponential.
+We mimic the Rothstein shift \cite{Rothstein}, which has zero topological entropy, but whose complexity can be chosen to exceed any given sub-exponential function.

 Lastly, in Section \ref{sec:genericity} we establish the generic exponential upper bound for H\"{o}lder potentials (Theorem \ref{thm:gen_upper_bnd}).
 To prove this result we use the fact due to Contreras \cite{Co} that the set of potentials for which the zero temperature measure supported on a periodic orbit contains an open and dense set.
 However, this set must be necessarily modified for our purpose since there are potentials for which the zero temperature measure is supported on a periodic orbit, but for which the convergence of the pressure function to the asymptote is much slower than exponential, see Example \ref{ex:no_upper_bnd}.